 color_profile_file: "color_profile"

 Some of these settings have default hardcoded values (nodata, sea_level, etc).
-But try not to change the location of the parameters and especially not to delete them in this file.
+But try not to change the location of the parameters and especially not to delete them in settings file.

 Data Source Type

-Files must be named such as N00E052.hgt or S00W052.hgt.
+File naming rules are the same as for Arc3Sec SRTM DEM: files must be named such as N01E052.hgt or S12W052.hgt.
 Each file contains elevation data from a range of one degree of longitude and one degree of latitude.

 Output Model Formats